What is the Impact of Social Media in Family Law Disputes?

 Our Tips for Social Media

-In order to avoid family law disputes that involve social media, we recommend following these precautions.
+In order to avoid family law disputes that involve social media, we recommend following these four precautions.

 If there’s a chance your ex-partner knows or could guess your password and you believe there’s a chance they might try to access your social media accounts, it is best to reset any passwords.